WPBeginner

 They tend to use older software, do not have all the PHP modules installed, and there is no easy way for users to fix those issues.

-Choosing a WordPress hosting company with a proven track record provides you a solid platform to build your website.
+Choosing a WordPress hosting company with a proven track record provides you with a solid platform to build your website.

 For more hosting recommendations, see our complete guide on how to choose the best WordPress hosting for your website.